-BioSCOPE - Biotechnology Supply Chain Operations for Products in Education
+BioSCOPE - Biotechnology Supply Chain Operations Projects for Education

 What is our objective?
 To strengthen career and technical (CTE) programs in the region by preparing students for high demand, high wage jobs in the biotechnology/life science sector through hands-on, real-life manufacturing experience.

 The core principle underlying this project is quality.
 All products undergo manufacturing principles at each site and perform quality control for the products.
 Another aim is to also have simulated audits at each manufacturing site.

 How are we meeting our objective?
 We provide...

 1. ...work-based skills to community college and high school students in the biotechnology/life science pathway by manufacturing products used in high school and college biology/biotechnology programs.

 2. ...a skilled workforce for the biotechnology/life science industry.
 Students in this project are producing materials and reagents for instructional kits following cGMP processes and standard quality control.

 3. ...an environment for students to practice professional skills.
 Students will communicate with the customer and auditors by showing and articulating what they are learning and how they are following manufacturing processes.
 Students will work as a team, utilize interpersonal and business communication, critical thinking and work-place discipline skills through this project.

 Who are the partners?